suna-aquatope/Sensei/README.md

 Therefore, if you created your account before this fix was added, you will need to delete and recreate your account or delete the incorrect data

-The incorrect data should be at the very beginning
+The incorrect data should be at the very beginning of echelon table

 ---